Luis Pércovich Roca

 Luis Pércovich Roca (14 July 1931 – 23 April 2017) was a Peruvian politician.
-Pércovich served as the President of the Chamber of Deputies from July 1981 to July 1982.
+Pércovich served as the President of the Congress of the Republic of Peru from July 1981 to July 1982.
 He served as Prime Minister of Peru from 14 October 1984 to 28 July 1985.

 Biography

-He was born in the Yungay city, on July 14, 1931.
+He was born in Yungay city on 14 July 1931.
 Son of the Yungaíno marriage formed between the architect Gerónimo Pércovich and the lady Rosa Roca Osorio.
 Grandson of the Croatian-Austrian engineer Miguel Perković, from Dalmatia, and Dr. Asunción Roca, a native of Yurma, Piscobamba.
 He completed his primary and secondary studies at the Salesian College of Yungay and continued his career as a pharmaceutical chemist at the National University of Trujillo, where he was leader of the University Front, graduating in 1954.

+He married Haydeé Bambarén, with whom he had three children: Luis Alfredo, Jorge Antonio and María Gabriela.
+In Chimbote he dedicated himself to commerce, establishing the Santa Virginia Pharmacy in said city and, later, the Fátima Pharmacy, the last of which was located on the fifth block of Jr. Leoncio Prado.
+Likewise, he is the owner of the ‘Presidente’ and ‘Riviera’ hotels in the same city.